seangnewman/Codecademy-jammming/README.md

+#jamming

+## Overview

+This was originally a codecademy project that has slowly been customized over time.
+The heart of the react application is the Spotify API, which is used to retrieve and add playlists to the account.

+### Future enhancements
+1. Deploy to Heroku
+2. Create a process that identifies songs similar to those in the playlist without duplicating titles.
+3. Allowing the user to choose playlist via dropdown.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>